burdandrei/vault-aws-letsencrypt/README.md

-# Welcome to secret that will help you deploy airgapped Vault and Squid Proxy to enable per-plugin access
+# Welcome to the secret branch that will help you deploy airgapped Vault Clusterand Squid Proxy to enable per-plugin access

-This is a demo Terroform code **NOT** intended for production use.
+This is a demo Terraform code **NOT** intended for production use.

 It showcases the deployment of Vault cluster on AWS using: